noelano/noelano.github.io/_posts/2016-10-04-email-map-r.markdown

 p <- p + geom_point(data = counts, aes(x=Longitude, y=Latitude, size = freq), color = "red2")
 {% endhighlight %}

+The last line above adds the locations as points.
+The counts that were obtained at the start determine the size of the points.

-To zoom in on the relevant map location:
+There are large regions of the map that don't have any points present so, to eliminate this empty space, we'll zoom in on just the relevant map location:

 {% highlight r %}
 p <- p + coord_cartesian(xlim = c(-150, 50), ylim = c(-40, 80))
 {% endhighlight %}

-To give an illustration of the paths, lines will be added from each location to the recipients (ie me) locations (Dublin)
+To give an illustration of the paths, lines will be added from each location to the recipient location (Dublin).

 {% highlight r %}
 for(i in 1:nrow(counts)){